creditkarma/dynamic-config/README.md

 ### Create the Default Config

-As mentioned, a default config file is required.
+A default config file is required.
 If you're doing something simple this may be enough.
 I'm going to create a new directory at my project root called `config`.
 Inside of this directory I'm going to create one file `default.json`.

 ```json
 {